act-rules/act-rules.github.io/pages/rule-design.md

 The **environment** specifies how tools must pre-process the web content before the test is applied.

-	An HTML grammar check is carried out on the unprocessed HTML source.
+*Example**: An HTML grammar check is carried out on the unprocessed HTML source.
 Tests that check the color contrast must be applied on the DOM and CSS.

 The environment is one of:

-HTML source:
-: unprocessed source of the web page
+- **HTML source**: Unprocessed source of the web page

-DOM tree:
-: generated source after onload scripts are applied (no user interaction).
+- **DOM tree**: Generated source after onload scripts are applied (no user interaction).
 CSS is taken into account so that elements that are not displayed are not tested.

-DOM and CSS:
-: same as 2. plus computed style for each element)=
+- **DOM and CSS**: Same as 2. plus computed style for each element)=

-Rendered page:
-: page as it is presented in a browser
+- **Rendered page**: Page as it is presented in a browser

-Rendered page + server connection:
-: Page as it is presented in a browser, as well as an open connection (and any cookies or other session data that might be required)
+- **Rendered page + server connection**: Page as it is presented in a browser, as well as an open connection (and any cookies or other session data that might be required)

-*Note*: The rule should specify the minimum level of pre-processing.
+**Note**: The rule should specify the minimum level of pre-processing.
 A test that is carried out on the DOM can usually also be carried out on the rendered page but the the latter needs more processing power.
 It should also be kept in mind that the use of a (headless) browser can introduce bugs in the test procedure.

 ### Test subject

 The **subject** determines which parts of a web page or web site must be analysed to carry out the test.

+> Example:
-	A test that checks for labels in a form can be carried out on the respective DOM fragment.
+> A test that checks for labels in a form can be carried out on the respective DOM fragment.
 A test for consistent navigation must take into account multiple pages.

 The subject is one of: